We, as a nation, are in a state of continual connection to wifi.

 The industrial- or enterprise-grade systems also have some unique features, such as a means to monitoring who is using the most bandwidth and cutting that device off at a certain point (so you won’t be slowed by someone torrenting “Game of Thrones” on Monday morning).

-If you have the shiniest new business-class router from a major manufacturer and your wifi is still running at the speed of a rural bus station’s, there are a few advanced problems to troubleshoot.
+If you have the shiniest, newest business-class router from a major manufacturer and your office wifi is still running at the speed of a rural bus station’s, there are a few advanced problems to troubleshoot.
 One problem might be the lack of bandwidth provided by the internet service provider.
 Some set-ups in commercial buildings are antiquated and rely on older equipment.
 “It’s very old-fashioned in terms of how all this work gets done,” says Denehy. “[A provider like] Verizon has to cut a deal with the city to do construction and put a fiber-optic cable in the building.”

 If a landlord hasn’t received a request for an upgrade, they may not have had incentive to get new hardware installed recently, relying instead on older, slower setups that were fine for 2003 to deliver the final mile of connection.
 Denehy recommends asking your provider to send out a technician to review the equipment.
 Another potential source of trouble: Another office in the building might be an inadvertent wifi bully.
 Some businesses with powerful systems make a lot of wifi “noise,” says Denehy, creating overwhelming competition in the atmosphere.